linagora/tmail-flutter/docs/adr/0111-migrate-file-picker-13-for-streamed-picks.md

 - It is excluded from equality — a function has no value.
 - `FileInfo.readBytes()` collects a whole file into memory.
 Only inline images use it, and they are small by construction.
 A picked attachment is streamed and never collected.
+- A dropped file is source-backed too.
+The drop event carries an object URL over the browser's own file handle and the size alongside it, so a drop converts to `FileInfo` without a read, exactly as a pick does.
 - The guarantee is scoped to source-backed files.
-An attachment that arrives as bytes instead — a web dropzone drop, an inline image, a Drive re-attach — has no source to open, so it stays resident exactly as it does today.
-Those paths are small by construction; the picker was the one that was not.
+An attachment that arrives as bytes — an inline image, a Drive re-attach — has no source to open and stays fully resident.
+Those two are small by construction.

 ### One upload body path